perkerperk/PDFmerger/README.md

 Welcome to Perky PDF!

-Features: Batch PDF merging/flatenning/conversion and batch printing
+Features: Batch PDF merging/flatenning/conversion and batch printing.

 How to set up: change your default printer as needed.
 Non-PDF Printing: Change your default printer to a physical printer of your choice.
 PDF Conversion: Change your default printer to a virtual printer -- Microsoft print to PDF.

-Press enter after you save a file to a PDF to continue.
+Tip: Press enter after you save a file to a PDF to continue to the next file.

-How to use: select your document(s) and click okay
+How to use: select your document(s) and click okay.